siamhyde/Hyde-Procurement-Intelligence/README.md

 Hyde is a procurement intelligence system for hospitality businesses.

-It turns fragmented supplier purchasing data into structured intelligence for:
+It turns fragmented supplier purchasing data into structured intelligence for ordering, spend analysis and management decision-support.

-- ordering
-- spend analysis
-- supplier and product behaviour
-- management decision-support

 Users interact with the system through an AI assistant built on governed backend data and tools.